ptisma/k3s-cluster/add-ons/longhorn/README.md

 Workflow in practice would look like this:
 - pod uses a PVC to request storage
 - CSI controller pod communicates with the Kubernetes API and Longhorn to provision a volume based on the PVC.
-It asks the Longhorn Manager pod to create a volume
+It asks the Longhorn Manager pod to create a volume.
-- Longhorn Manager pod sets up a Longhorn engine pod (controller) for the volume and schedules the required replica pods to store data on multiple nodes
+- Longhorn Manager pod sets up a Longhorn engine pod (controller) for the volume and schedules the required replica pods to store data on multiple nodes.
 - When a pod is scheduled to a node, the CSI node plugin pod on that node ensures that the Longhorn volume is attached to the node and mounted to the correct path inside the pod’s filesystem.
 - Once the volume is attached, the Longhorn engine manages the I/O operations between the application and the replica pods.
 It ensures that reads/writes happen in sync with all replicas, maintaining consistency and availability.
 - When the pod is terminated, the CSI driver pod instructs the Longhorn pod engine to detach the volume from the node, and the volume becomes available for use by other pods (or can be deleted if necessary).